spiegelm/smart-heating-local/README.md

 udevadm trigger --verbose --action=add --subsystem-match=usb --attr-match=idVendor=0403 --attr-match=idProduct=6001
 ```

+TODO check the line above.
+It doesn't seem to be working.

 Reboot: `sudo reboot`

 Attach the sky tmote usb dongle to the raspberry.
 The tun0 interface should be shown by `ifconfig`.
+In case of problems run `sudo ~/smart-heating/raspberry-pi/src/start_tunslip.sh` manually.
 Determine the ipv6 address of the web service: `less /var/log/tunslip6`:

 ```